Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 Your gut bacteria play a substantial role in inflammation, with some species influencing weight gain and some influencing weight loss.

-• Some Bacteria Affects Appetite
+Some Bacteria Affect Appetite

 As you may know, leptin, ghrelin, and peptide YY are hormones that affect our appetite.